Shaaali/identity-apps/docs/guides/authentication/user-attributes/enable-attributes-for-oidc-app.md

 Asgardeo can share user attributes in the <a :href="$withBase('/guides/users/manage-customers/#manage-the-customer-s-profile')">user profile</a> with the applications.
 This guide walks you through the steps for sharing user attributes with OpenID Connect applications.

 ## Configure user attributes to share
-Follow the steps given below to configure the user attributes from the Asgardeo console to share them with the application.
+Follow the steps given below to configure the user attributes from the Asgardeo console and to share them with the application.

 ### Select user attributes
 <CommonGuide guide='guides/fragments/manage-app/manage-user-attributes/select-user-attributes.md'/>